-- I.10.5 The procedure includes powers to take disciplinary action against the member (see below) and rights of appeal by the member. - I.10.6 In addition to reactive investigation, the monitoring and audit body's arrangements for establishing the effectiveness of the complaints procedures operated by members and of establishing confidence in them among stakeholders will include routine surveys of complainants. - I.11 Disciplinary action - I.11.1 Sanctions against a DRF member may be imposed by the DRF Board, following adjudication by the Complaints & Disciplinary Committee.
-If the firm represented by a board member is the subject of a complaint, the board member concerned will be excluded from these proceedings. - I.11.2 The Complaints & Disciplinary Committee will review every disciplinary decision made by the DRF board and may choose to vary the sanction imposed by the board, subject to appeal by the member.
+- I.10.5 The procedure includes powers to take disciplinary action against the member (see below) and rights of appeal by the member. - In addition to reactive investigation, the monitoring and audit body's arrangements for establishing the effectiveness of the complaints procedures operated by members and of establishing confidence in them among stakeholders will include routine surveys of complainants.

+I.11 Disciplinary action

+- I.11.1 The DRF Board, following adjudication by the Complaints & Disciplinary Committee, may impose sanctions against a DRF member.
+If the firm represented by a board member is the subject of a complaint, the board member concerned will be excluded from these proceedings.
+A member of the Complaints & Disciplinary panel can sit on both complaints and disciplinary hearings.
+If a complaint is upheld and a disciplinary hearing is convened as a consequence of the complaint then none of the members of the Complaints & Disciplinary Committee that sat on the original complaint hearing can sit on the disciplinary hearing. - I.11.2 The Complaints & Disciplinary Committee will review every disciplinary decision made by the DRF board and may choose to vary the sanction imposed by the board, subject to appeal by the member.
 The Complaints & Disciplinary Committee's decision regarding the sanction shall be final. - I.11.3 Sanctions may take the form of: - - written warnings as to the member's future conduct. - undertakings to be given by members to improve or change procedures, documentation or behavior. - follow up and/or targeted IPA inspections and audits of members, at member's cost. - suspension of DRF membership until the Board is satisfied that the Code and Standards are being properly observed. - expulsion from DRF.
 Expulsion will be notified to members, creditors, by press notice, in a statement on the DRF's website, and to any regulatory bodies and other interested parties. - I.12 Disciplinary actions timescales - I.12.1 The DRF undertakes that breaches of the Code & Standards will be investigated and, if required rectified as quickly as possible allowing for fair and due process. - I.12.2 On receiving evidence of a likely breach: - the DRF will contact the member within 5 working days to request full details of the alleged breach. - the member must respond within 10 working days of receipt of the request. - the member will have 10 working days from any instruction from the Code & Standards Administrator to rectify the breach. - I.12.3 In the event of a member failing to comply with decisions and recommendations by the DRF, the member or the DRF may elect to call upon the independent Complaints & Disciplinary Committee to consider the matter and make adjudications, decisions and recommendations.
 Failure to implement decisions or recommendations within the timescale set will lead to the imposition of sanctions against the member as set out above.